prerit09/tyger-sygnal/README.md

-# tyger-sygnal
+# Tyger Sygnal 🦇🐯

-Demo Azure function app that sends SMS via Twilio.
+Azure function app that sends SMS via Twilio.

+For more information on environment setup, see https://www.tygertec.com/sms-bat-signal-twilio-azure-function/.